strapi/strapi/docs/3.0.0-beta.x/getting-started/troubleshooting.md

 ### Does Strapi handle deploying or migrating of content

 Strapi does not currently provide any tools for migrating or deploying your data changes between different environments (_ie. from development to production_).

-We do plan to eventually add a [migration feature](https://portal.productboard.com/strapi/1-public-roadmap/c/12-migrate-across-environments) as well as a [data import and export](https://portal.productboard.com/strapi/1-public-roadmap/c/23-import-export-data) option in the future, current ETA is around Q3 of 2020.
+With the release of the stable version (current ETA end of May 2020), there will be a CLI based migration command, and eventually this will be expanded into the AdminUI [migration feature](https://portal.productboard.com/strapi/1-public-roadmap/c/12-migrate-across-environments) as well as a [data import and export](https://portal.productboard.com/strapi/1-public-roadmap/c/23-import-export-data) option in the future, current ETA is around Q3 of 2020.

 ### User can't login to the admin panel